 An accessible entry system connects to an automatic door opener for a touchless entry experience.
 Buildings built in the past 30 or so years typically have an automatic door opener in compliance with the Americans with Disabilities Act of 1990.
 Automatic door openers were initially meant for those who use wheelchairs or have mobility issues to seamlessly enter and exit buildings.

-If you’re looking for a new access control system, choose a video door entry system.
+If you’re looking for a new access control system, choose a door entry system with video.
 Having video capabilities makes the door entry system an even more valuable security amenity for residents and property staff alike.
 To reap the most benefits, choose a video intercom system.

 The top three benefits of choosing a video IP intercom as your door entry system include: